carlosricojr/daily-profit-model/QUICK_START_GUIDE.md

 # Daily Profit Model - Quick Start Guide

-This guide helps you test the entire intelligent ML pipeline with one week of data to ensure everything works before processing larger datasets.
-The intelligent pipeline only fetches missing data, making it much faster than traditional approaches.
+This guide helps you test the entire ML pipeline with one week of data to ensure everything works before processing larger datasets.
+The  pipeline only fetches missing data, making it much faster than traditional approaches.

 ## Prerequisites